pmavros/NICE_project/jobs/readme.md

 **How to apply**:

+Apply through the NTU website [link](https://ntu.wd3.myworkdayjobs.com/en-US/Careers/job/NTU-Main-Campus-Singapore/Research-Assistant--Psychology-_R00008329)

-Send CV and any other relevant documents to *panos.mavros@sec.ethz.ch* and *dom.makowski@gmail.com*.
+OR, send CV and any other relevant documents to *panos.mavros@sec.ethz.ch* and *dom.makowski@gmail.com*.

 <!-- 👉 Through the [**official link**](TODO). -->